 2. Amazing images

-This might be a no-brainer, yet, a lot of SMEs use outdated and unclear images.
+This might be a no-brainer, yet many SMEs use outdated or unclear images.
 Please don’t forget about this part of your shop!
-Make sure that the main image has a clear background and simply shows the product, one where the product is in use and at least another that gives a close-up and/or various angles.
+Make sure the main image has a clear background and simply shows the product, ideally in use, and at least one that gives a close-up and/or various angles.
 Even better: an image with a zoom option.
-Customers want to be able to see what they’re buying: they can’t touch and feel, so highlight the ‘see and feel’ aspect of the shopping process.
+Customers want to see what they’re buying: they can’t touch and feel, so highlight the ‘see and feel’ aspect of the shopping process.

 3. Advertise yourself